The ZZ plant is up there as one of the most popular houseplants. It’s tough, fairly easy to care for and looks great with wonderful green leaves.

 Pests

-• Mealybugs: Appear as white, cottony masses on leaves and stems.
-Remove with a cotton swab dipped in alcohol.
+- Mealybugs: Appear on leaves and stems.
+Remove them using a cotton swab that you’ve dipped in alcohol.

-• Spider Mites: Cause fine webbing and tiny yellow spots.
-Increase humidity and wipe leaves with a damp cloth.
+- Spider Mites: Cause lots of webbing and tiny yellow spots.
+Increase the humidity and wipe the leaves with a cloth to get rid of them.

 Problems

-• Leggy Growth: Indicates insufficient light.
-Move the plant to a brighter location.
+- Leggy Growth: Probably down to not enough light.
+Move the plant to a brighter spot.

 Toxicity Warning